 - you have a head injury

-- medical conditions that involve your lungs, kidneys, or heart
+- problems with your lungs, kidneys, or heart

-- family history of adverse reactions to anesthesia
+- a family history of adverse, or bad, reactions to anesthesia

 - sleep apnea